-Being a freelancer is like riding a bicycle that suddenly has the training wheels unexpectedly removed.
+Launching a freelance writing career is like riding a bicycle that suddenly has the training wheels unexpectedly removed.
 When you’re set loose and pushed out into the world (usually by yourself), you feel an enormous sense of freedom, but that also comes with a lot of vulnerability.
 There’s an innate fear that you may not have what it takes, or there’s a failure waiting for you around the corner.

 Becoming a successful freelancer doesn’t happen overnight — there will be tears.
-Also, there’s most likely going to be all-nighters, stress and lots of rejection.
+Also, there are most likely going to be all-nighters, stress, and lots of rejection.

 Here are a few essentials to add to your freelance work life to help you on your way.

 Anyone that’s ever become a roaring success has spent energy and time paying their dues.
 They’ve worked for free, done low-paying work at the start of their freelancing career, and have also accepted rejection, dry spells, and not vibing with a client.

 When you’re just not aligning with your prospects and clients, there are a few ways to tackle that: